Your stomach is reduced from the size of a football to approximately the size of an egg after gastric bypass surgery.

 The hormones responsible for hunger are produced in the part of the stomach that's bypassed.
 That means you won't feel physically hungry...

 ...for awhile anyway.
-Some patients report a return in hunger after many months or years after surgery.
-There are dietary strategies to manage hunger if this happens!
+(Some patients report a return in hunger after many months or years following surgery.)

 I like to think of weight loss surgery as a 3 legged stool.
 If any one of the legs buckles, the whole stool comes tumbling down: